Deploying Azure Stack

-For a full refresher on the arrival process, check out our previous post.
 Our colleague Wendell Layne discussed the excitement around unboxing the Dell EMC Cloud for Microsoft Azure Stack and the upcoming hybrid cloud capabilities at work in our Advanced Technology Center (ATC).
 For rundown of the product arrival and unboxing, check out this article.

 The excitement was definitely warranted.
 Having Azure Stack in the ATC allows us to walk customers through the delivery, installation and operational processes surrounding an Azure Stack implementation, and it’s actually easier than you might think.